alfonsof/aws-java-examples/awss3listall/README.md

 * Test the application.

-  You should see the list of buckets and files stored in each S3 buckets.
+  You should see the list of buckets and objects stored in each S3 buckets.